Meiji era: Early Meiji period (1868–77)

 Despite the Conscription Law of 1873, and all the reforms and progress, the new Japanese army was still untested.
 That all changed in 1877, when Saigō Takamori led the last rebellion of the samurai in Kyūshū.
 In February 1877, Saigō left Kagoshima with a small contingent of soldiers on a journey to Tokyo.
 Kumamoto castle was the site of the first major engagement when garrisoned forces fired on Saigō's army as they attempted to force their way into the castle.
 Rather than leave an enemy behind him, Saigō laid siege to the castle.
 Two days later, Saigō's rebels, while attempting to block a mountain pass, encountered advanced elements of the national army en route to reinforce Kumamoto castle.
 After a short battle, both sides withdrew to reconstitute their forces.
-A few weeks later the national army engaged Saigō's rebels in a frontal assault at what now is called the Battle of Tabaruzuka.
+A few weeks later, the national army engaged Saigō's rebels in a frontal assault at what later known as the Battle of Tabaruzaka.
 During this eight-day-battle, Saigō's nearly ten thousand strong army battled hand-to-hand the equally matched national army.
 Both sides suffered nearly four thousand casualties during this engagement.
 Due to conscription, however, the Japanese army was able to reconstitute its forces, while Saigō's was not.
 Later, forces loyal to the emperor broke through rebel lines and managed to end the siege on Kumamoto Castle after fifty-four days.
 Saigō's troops fled north and were pursued by the national army.
 The national army caught up with Saigō at Mt.
 Enodake.
 Saigō's army was outnumbered seven-to-one, prompting a mass surrender of many samurai.
 The remaining five hundred samurai loyal to Saigō escaped, travelling south to Kagoshima.
 The rebellion ended on September 24, 1877, following the final engagement with Imperial forces which resulted in the deaths of the remaining forty samurai including Saigō, who, having suffered a fatal bullet wound in the abdomen, was honorably beheaded by his retainer.
 The national army's victory validated the current course of the modernization of the Japanese army as well as ended the era of the samurai.